 As Kurt Ellis, president of GLF E-Commerce Fulfillment, explains, “Data-driven insights from warehouse and inventory management software can also be used to identify customer behavior patterns and help make policy adjustments, like limiting the number of items a customer can buy in different sizes or colors to reduce the rate of returns, and help avoid the need to discount unwanted items.”

-For warehouses in particular, logistics managers say their inability to attract and retain a qualified workforce is their biggest problem, beating outdated inventory storage to poor warehouse layouts.
+For warehouses in particular, logistics managers say their inability to attract and retain a qualified workforce is their biggest problem.

 - Plan staff rotas and shift times (that don’t breach regulations)